kaydenpham27/AWS-CDK-Solutions/grafana-dashboard/README.md

 ## Scenario

 Your workloads depend heavily on Lambda Functions as computing resources, and your architectures have now grown too large to easily `alt + tab` to monitor different functions simultaneously.
-Such a scenario is frustrating and indeed might reduce your attention due to context switching
+Such a scenario is frustrating and indeed might reduce your concentration due or get you hallucinated like AI to context switching

-## Solutions
+## Solution

 AWS Grafana is a great solution for this scenario.
 It's a fully managed service that allows you to build a centralised monitoring dashboard of your choice.
 The design depends on you, but I'll list some key metrics that one may include to achieve valuable insights from the data.